Explaining biogas technology and natural biofertiliser

 Rutherford Renewables provided independent capability in the initiation, planning and delivery of Biodigestion Projects for the recycling of organics to biofertiliser and renewable energy.

-The biodigestion process which is also known as anaerobic digestion in biogas digesters provides renewable energy, for which another word is alternative energy.
+The biodigestion process which is also known as anaerobic digestion and takes place in a biogas digester provides renewable energy, for which another word is alternative energy.

-The biodigestion process is fed with a biofuel, which is preferably a waste biomass, and in that way the anaerobic digestion process produces sustainable energy.
-Sustainable energy is also often called green energy, and since that so called "green" energy comes from hitherto largely unused energy sources many people refer to it as alternative energy
+The anaerobic digestion process is fed with a biofuel, which is preferably waste biomass, and in that way, the process produces biogas which is renewable and a sustainable energy source.
+Sustainable energy is also often called green energy, and since that so-called "green" energy comes from hitherto largely unused energy sources many people refer to it as alternative energy

 One of the least utilised forms of energy supply is via CHP (Combined Heat and Power) this is one of the most sustainable types of green power which can be used because it is the low grade heat , and the product of power generation.